Director (Film, Television, Radio or Stage)

 There are no specific entry requirements to become a director.
-However, a relevant tertiary qualification in stage, screen or radio production may be useful.
+However, a relevant tertiary qualification in screen, radio or stage production may be useful.

-Experience in the industry and proven ability are essential.
+Experience in the entertainment industry and proven ability are essential.

 There are no specific secondary education requirements to become a director.
-However, English, media studies, music, dance and drama are useful.
+However, English, media studies, and music, dance and drama are useful.

 Directors need to be:

 - good communicators, with the ability to manage and motivate teams

 - disciplined and organised